hvphan1993/Password-Summoner/README.md

 ## Generating the Password

-To combine the inputted responses provided by the user needed to generate the new password, I created the function generatePassword with the parameters of the character length and the selected answer of True or False for the options of lowercase, uppercase, numeric, and special character values.
+To combine the returned values provided by the user needed to generate the new password, I created the function generatePassword with the parameters of the character length and the selected answer of True or False for the options of lowercase, uppercase, numeric, and special character values.
 This function would then be called back as the finished password once the options were all selected.

 ![generatePassword function with parameters](./images/generatepasswordfunction.png)